sandhyaparna/Data-Science/Modeling/Train_Validation_Test Splits.md

-Split data intio Train & Test.
+* Split data intio Train & Test.
-Use Train data to perform cross-validation.
+* Use Train data to perform cross-validation.
 A seperate Test set makes more sense when you use cross-validation or manully change the model hyperparameters based on the results of your model on the validation set.
+* A final deployement model is built based on both Train & Test but we report only Test set performance to finally show how a model is performing